 Depending on the survey, you can generally expect surveys to take up to 15-20 minutes to complete.
 Most platforms allow you to earn points for each survey you complete, which can then be redeemed for cash or gift cards.
 Points per survey most commonly convert to less than $1 to $5 per survey.

-To earn money blogging, you’ll need to sell ad placements, write sponsored content, sell digital downloads, or offer services.
-The more visitors that visit your website, the more money you can make.
+To earn money blogging, you'll need to sell ad placements, write sponsored content, sell digital downloads or offer services.
+The more people visit your website, the more money you can make.
 As you grow your audience and brand, you could multiply your earnings and potentially turn a side gig into a career.

-If you’re creative and have a side hobby of painting, crocheting, knitting, making jewelry, constructing one-of-a-kind furniture, sewing your own clothes, crafting beautiful invitations, or building handmade toys, you could launch your own Etsy business to sell your goods.
+If you're creative and have a side hobby of painting, crocheting, knitting, making jewelry, constructing one-of-a-kind furniture, sewing clothes, crafting beautiful invitations or building handmade toys, you could launch your own Etsy business to sell your goods.

 Some companies need everyday consumers to test out their website to ensure it's user-friendly.
 No need to understand the technical workings of a website.
 Simply complete the task the company requests on their website and provide honest feedback on your experience.

-Many working professionals could use an assistant to help with day-to-day tasks, but not all professionals can afford a full-time, salaried assistant position.
+Many working professionals could use an assistant to help with day-to-day tasks, but not all can afford a full-time, salaried assistant position.
 Did you know you can provide assistance to professionals virtually?
-Whether you help maintain a website, manage content schedules, or run reports, many micro-tasks such as administrative tasks can be completed online.
+Whether you help maintain a website, manage content schedules or run reports, many administrative tasks can be completed online.

 Love filming and editing videos?
 Think you have something to share with the online world?
 Why not combine the two and start your own YouTube channel.
-The sky’s the limit when it comes to content you can post to YouTube.
-Create tutorials, become a vlogger, or simply make videos on a topic you are passionate about such as parenting, sports, politics, finance, DIY, etc.
+The sky's the limit when it comes to content you can post to YouTube.
+Create tutorials, become a vlogger, or simply make videos on a topic you are passionate about, such as parenting, sports, politics, finance or DIY.

-According to Ziprecruiter, most YouTube channels earn between $34,000 and $60,000 annually.
-But here is your reality check: you’d need about 1 million video views to earn between $2,000 and $3,000.
+According to Ziprecruiter, the average YouTube channel earns around $60,000 annually.
+But here is your reality check: You'd need about 1 million video views to earn between $2,000 and $3,000.
 Finding success requires a degree of dedication as creating YouTube videos alone does not earn you money.
-If you can market your channel to businesses that pertain to your content, you can earn passive income or additional money as an influencer through video sponsors, advertisements, and brand partnerships.
-Unless you are lucky enough to go viral, of course.
+If you can market your channel to businesses that pertain to your content, you can earn passive income or additional money as an influencer through video sponsors, advertisements and brand partnerships.
+Unless you are lucky enough to go viral, perhaps.